Choosing where to stay in Buenos Aires can be overwhelming.

 If you’re reading this post not because you’re coming on vacation, but because you’re planning to move here, then all of the advice on each neighborhood still applies.

-For more information on living in Argentina, read my expat guide here.
+For more information on living in Argentina, read my Buenos Aires Expat guide.

 If you have any questions at all, ask away in the comments!
 I’ll do my best to answer as soon as possible so you can choose where to stay in Buenos Aires!

 - A Complete Guide to Buenos Aires: All the logistical information you need from dining norms and currency exchange to safety tips.

 - The Best Tango Shows in Buenos Aires

 - Where & How to Exchange Money in Argentina

 - 14 Day Trips from Buenos Aires: Learn polo, visit Uruguay or a working Estancia ranch